nigrosimone/ng-let/README.md

 }
 ```

-or with the alternative sintax:
+or with the implicit sintax:

 ```ts
 import { Component } from '@angular/core';